Grand Traverse County Defense Attorneys Battle OWI Allegations for Clients

 Whether you were tested using a breathalyzer, blood test or urine test, Jarboe & Pfeil can investigate whether the authorities followed proper procedures or test results were corrupted in some manner.

 Detailed advice on penalties and procedures for OWI cases

 An OWI count can be charged as either a felony or a misdemeanor depending on a variety of factors, but foremost among them is whether death or serious injury resulted.
 If not, the defendant’s driving history is reviewed, with a third offense in seven years resulting in a felony conviction and at least 30 days of jail time.
 Even a misdemeanor first OWI conviction can result in a license suspension and the placement of an interlock ignition device in your car.
 No matter what your specific situation involves, our attorneys understand how to argue for an appropriate lesser charge and advocate for you at trial so you have the best chance at a fair result.

 Asserting motorists’ legal rights when the stop was improper

 Probable cause must be present to stop a driver on suspicion of OWI.
 If this does not exist, charges can be dismissed even if evidence found during the stop indicates impaired driving.
 Jarboe & Pfeil enforces the constitutional rights of Michigan motorists.
 As a former prosecutor, Paul Jarboe knows the difference between a legal stop and one where law enforcement tries to conjure probable cause grounds.
 If you have been charged with OWI, we can examine the entire timeline of your case to determine whether prejudicial errors occurred.

 Contact an established Michigan OWI defense attorney

-From our office in Traverse City, Jarboe & Pfeil represents people throughout Northern Michigan in OWI/DUI cases and other criminal defense cases, family law and estate planning matters.
+From our office in Traverse City, Jarboe & Pfeil represents people throughout Northern Michigan in OWI/DUI cases and other criminal defense cases, such as drug crimes.
 Please call 231-714-9878 or contact us online to schedule a free initial consultation.